Knowsley Joint Children and Adults Services: Social Worker's Supervision Policy

 Supervision is a priority for Knowsley Council Social Care employees to ensure that all Social Workers receive it whilst recognising the autonomous practice and professional accountability of each Social Worker.

-Supervision is the mechanism to enable Social Workers to meet their Standards of Proficiency and associated professional obligations on which they are regulated by their professional regulator the Health & Care Professions Council (HCPC).
+Supervision is the mechanism to enable Social Workers to meet their Standards of Proficiency and associated professional obligations on which they are regulated by their professional regulator, Social Work England.

-Since September 2012 the regulatory responsibility for governance i.e. assuring excellent standards of safety, quality, and performance of the social work profession, rested with the Health and Care Professions Council (HCPC).
-Equally OFSTED (Children's services) and CQC (adults) standards for inspection take into account the quality of practice facilitated by effective supervision.
+Since December 2019 the regulatory responsibility for governance i.e. assuring excellent standards of safety, quality, and performance of the social work profession, rested with Social Work England.
+Equally OFSTED (Children's Services) and CQC (Adults Services) standards for inspection take into account the quality of practice facilitated by effective supervision.

 2. Scope of Policy

 All registered Social Workers and Social Work students working within the Council fall within the scope of this supervision policy.